seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 Do not be concerned about an error that an ".ovr" file could not be found.
 This is expected.
 Once complete you will find:

 * The output file `data/dist/octocorals.tif`
-* An updated `project/datasources.json` file with a new entry at the bottom with a datasourceId of `octocorals`
+* An updated `project/datasources.json` file with a new entry at the bottom with a datasourceId of `octocorals`.
-* Also in this datasource object will be `keyStats` with a total `sum` of `432`.
-You can run a `Raster layer statistics` report in the QGIS Processing Toolbox and compare the values as a final check.
-If they don't match, verify you entered the correct `nodata` value.

 If the import fails, try again double checking everything.
 It is most likely one of the following: